-Unless you have been told otherwise the vehicle will arrive between 9 am and 9.30 am.
+Between 8.30 am and 9.00 am.
+Unless you have been told otherwise.
 This is largely dependant upon the traffic on Removals day.
-In the event that the vehicle is running late, you are more than welcome to telephone the head office to check on the status of the vehicle.
+If the vehicle is running late, you are more than welcome to telephone the head office to check on the status of the vehicle.

-How much space should I allocate for parking?
+How much space should I allocate for parking prior to removals?

-How do I arrange this in a permit holder/prohibited area?
+How do I arrange a parking permit for the removal company?

 It is usually the local authority (council) that deals with this matter.
 Telephone numbers are different for each area, directory enquiries will be able to assist you with telephone numbers.

-Access may be difficult at my new premises, what should I do?
+Access may be difficult at my new premises moving processes, what should I do?

 Your quotation is based upon good access at both premises.
 As soon as you know that access may be difficult at the new premises you must tell us immediately.
 We will then have the opportunity to visit the premises and assess these ourselves and make adjustments accordingly.
 If you are moving out of your current area and it would not be practical for us to visit your new premises then find out from your vendor who is moving then out of their property and we can contact them for details of access.